gutoarraes/rails-api/README.md

 ```
 Start the API server by running `rails s`

-# test

-On a web tool for API building such as [postman](https://www.postman.com/) you can test that the server is running correctly by creating an instance of a user in the rails console, and issuing the following `GET` request:

-*
+Debug with adding `byebug` in a particular part of the code as a break point to be displayed in the terminal

 ### Greatest challenge